jako24/SimpleStockPrediction-ML-Project/README.md

 # SimpleStockPrediction-ML-Project

+# How to Run the code

+* On Windows:

+Step1: Install Python: If you haven't already, you'll need to install Python on your Windows machine.
+You can download the latest version of Python from the official Python website at https://www.python.org/downloads/windows/.

+Step2: Jupyter Notebook: Once Python is installed, you can install Jupyter Notebook using the following command in your command prompt or terminal:

 # Intorudction

 Nowadays, the stock market is popular for investment and profit-making.
 However, its volatility and unpredictability pose challenges for predicting future stock prices.
 In this study, machine learning (ML) models is used to analyze historical data and make accurate predictions.
 In this research the implementation of five commonly used ML models for time series data - Linear Regression, Moving Average, Simple Exponential Smoothing, Autoregression, and ARIMA - is used to determine which model performs best in forecasting stock prices.
 The research question is, ***"Which machine learning model is the best for predicting future stock prices?"***